How To Sail From California To Hawaii?

 Food and Water

 Since you can spend almost two weeks on the water, it is essential that you carry enough food and drinking water for the entire trip.
-In most cases, you will consume 2,500 to 3,000 calories and a minimum of two liters of water per day during the two-week trip.

 Finding the Crew

 Of course, you should not embark on this trip alone.
 Whether you are traveling alone or with a friend, it is crucial to find a knowledgeable crew to help you with lookout and other tasks.
-Finding crew on the West Coast and at a marina in California shouldn’t be a problem.

 Just place an ad in your local marina, and you will easily find them.
 You can even find some crew members willing to help for free in exchange for the trip.